Gailard Sartain: Early life and education

-Career
+Acting career

-Sartain's entry into entertainment was launched in Tulsa.
-Working originally as a cameraman at a local television station, he gained notoriety through the creation of a late night off-the-wall comedy program entitled The Uncanny Film Festival and Camp Meeting.
+Sartain's entry into entertainment was launched in Tulsa in 1970.
+Working originally as a cameraman at a local television station, he approached the station director when a previous disc jockey was fired from his position as the station's late-night host; the director initially intended to fire Sartain as well but relented and gave Sartain a three-episode pilot order.
+The result was a late night off-the-wall comedy program entitled The Uncanny Film Festival and Camp Meeting.
 Dressed as a wizard, wearing a dark blue robe and pointed wizard's cap, Sartain hosted the program as "Dr. Mazeppa Pompazoidi".
-Other cast members included fellow Tulsa native Gary Busey and Jim Millaway.
+Other cast members included fellow Tulsa native Gary Busey and Jim Millaway (September 23, 1941 – December 23, 2023).
 The program was broadcast on the Tulsa CBS affiliate KOTV and later the ABC affiliate KTUL.
 It featured B-movies, with skits written and performed by Sartain, Busey and company between the movie segments.

-Discovered by a talent scout during his stint as Mazeppa, Sartain was hired in 1972 as a regular on the television program Hee Haw.
-Sartain remained as a regular cast member of the popular show for nearly 20 seasons.
-He also served as a regular on other series including Cher (1975–76) and Shields and Yarnell (1978).
+A year into his run as Mazeppa, Roy Clark's agent asked to be on the program, which led to an offer to join the cast of Hee Haw.
+Sartain initially declined but accepted in 1972 when he realized it would be a substantial increase in salary.
+He began as a background character but worked his way up to one of the show's most prominent stars and remained as a regular cast member of the popular show for nearly 20 seasons.
+He also served as a regular on other series including The Sonny & Cher Show (1975–77) and Shields and Yarnell (1978).
 Sartain played C.D.
 Parker for one episode during the pilot season of Walker, Texas Ranger.
 He supplied the voice of a social worker in the pilot episode of the animated series King of the Hill.
 Sartain also portrayed an advisor to Louisiana Governor Earl Long (played by Paul Newman) in the movie Blaze.